-The term ‘employee turnover’ refers to the number of people who leave an organisation, to be replaced by new staff, over a period of time.
+The term ‘employee turnover’ refers to the number of people who leave an organisation to be replaced by new staff over some time.

-While of course, it’s good to inject new life and get a fresh perspective from new recruits, there’s a balance to be struck.
+Of course, it’s good to inject new life and get a fresh perspective from new recruits, but there’s a balance to be struck.

-A high employee turnover should set alarm bells ringing for both employees and employers alike, as it suggests that something about the company, the work environment, or the staff, is making people want to leave.
-Whilst this is in itself a problem, it also gives rise to a number of other issues.
+A high employee turnover should ring alarm bells for both employees and employers, as it suggests that something about the company, the work environment, or the staff is making people want to leave.
+While this is in itself a problem, it also gives rise to several other issues.

-First and most obviously, is cost.
-The cost of recruiting, on-boarding, and training new staff is significant.
-You don’t want to be investing this level of resources into someone who stays for three months, only to have to repeat the process for their replacement – the costs will accumulate, and you won’t get close to seeing a return on your investment.
+The first and most obvious problem is the cost.
+The cost of recruiting, onboarding, and training new staff is significant.
+You don’t want to invest this level of resources into someone who stays for three months only to have to repeat the process for their replacement—the costs will accumulate, and you won’t get close to seeing a return on your investment.

-As well as the negative effect on your bottom line, high employee turnover will also impact your team.
-The best and most effective teams are carefully constructed, with an optimal balance of personalities and skillsets.
-If you’re constantly adding new people into the mix and losing others, this balance is thrown completely off course, and time is wasted on getting to know people and how they work best, rather than cracking on with the job at hand.
+Along with the negative effect on your bottom line, high employee turnover will also impact your team.
+The best and most effective teams are carefully constructed, with an optimal balance of personalities and skill sets.
+If you’re constantly adding new people into the mix and losing others, this balance is thrown completely off course, and time is wasted on getting to know people and how they work best rather than cracking on with the job at hand.

-It should be clear now that you want to do everything you can to keep hold of good people once you’ve found them, trained them, and integrated them into your business.
+It should be clear now that you want to do everything you can to retain good people once you’ve found them, trained them, and integrated them into your business.

 But how do you do this?

-When thinking about ways to reduce employee turnover, the most logical starting point is to consider: what makes people want to leave a company?
+When looking at ways to reduce employee turnover, the most logical starting point is to ask what makes people want to leave a company.

-If someone can’t see a future at your company, it’s inevitable that they will leave, it’s just a matter of when.
+If someone can’t see a future at your company, they will leave; it’s just a matter of when.
+Understandably, when that first opportunity comes knocking, they’ll be off.

-You need to stop their eyes from wandering by making your company seem like an attractive long-term prospect.
-You can do this by ensuring your employees have clear goals and opportunities, and that you are transparent, forthcoming and encouraging about their future prospects.
+You can help to stop their eyes from wandering by making your company an attractive long-term prospect.
+You can do this by ensuring your employees have clear goals and opportunities and that you are transparent, forthcoming and encouraging about their future prospects.
 Show them that there is a career path for them to follow, with clear signposts, and they will likely follow it.

-If your staff feel like just another cog in the wheel of the corporate machine, there’s a risk they’ll begin to feel jaded, disillusioned, and unmotivated.
+If your staff feels like just another cog in the corporate machine, they may begin to feel tired, disillusioned, and unmotivated.

 To keep hold of your best people, your company needs to feel like a place where they are seen, appreciated, and encouraged to grow.